lecoueyl/weaverjs/README.md

 ## Server

-Start a local dev server with.
-Additionally, gulp will watch for any changes to files and reload browser while server is running.
+Start a local dev server.
+Additionally, gulp will watch for any change on files and reload the browser while the server is running.

 ```
 npm run gulp server